Sarah Clarke (nun): Career

 Clarke's first job was at Our Lady's Bower school in Athlone, teaching there for 16 years.
 She taught art and used advanced teaching methods, but found the running of the school very strict.
 She transferred to England in 1957, at her request, teaching at Sainte Union convents at Southampton, at Herne Bay, Kent, and Highgate, London.
 After the liberalisation of the Catholic church after Vatican II, Clarke was allowed to attend Chelsea Art School, later attending Reading University to study typography and ergonomics.

 It was in 1970 that Clarke began the work that she would do for the rest of her life, as part of the Northern Ireland civil rights movement (NICRA), specifically campaigning for the rights of republican prisoners.
 She was allowed to join NICRA, acting as the London secretary briefly before becoming disillusioned with the movement.
 She worked alone for many years, partnering with activists like Fr Denis Faul.
 She visited the Price sisters, Marian and Dolours, and others who were accused of the Old Bailey bombings in 1973, after which she was banned from meeting category A prisoners.
 She was permitted to bring parcels and letters to them, act as a contact point for their families, and lobbied politicians regarding their condition while incarcerated.
 Clarke's order released her from teaching duties in 1976, and allowed her to buy a car.
 She went on to help establish the Relatives and Friends of Prisoners Committee, with the aim of repatriating republican prisoners in Ireland.

 Clarke rose in prominence due to her work leading the campaigns to clear the names of the Birmingham Six, the Guildford Four and Maguire Seven in the late 1970s.
 She was granted permission to visit Giuseppe Conlon in 1978, and was one of the last people to see him alive.
 On 1 July 1985, a BBC Two television programme about Clarke was broadcast.
-She also helped Chris Mullen and Ronan Bennett with their books on the cases.
+She also helped Chris Mullin and Ronan Bennett with their books on the cases.
 In October 1989, when the convictions of the Guildford Four were quashed, Paul Hill would only pose for The Observer newspaper's photographer if Clarke posed with him.
 That picture was featured on the newspaper's front page.
 Paddy Hill called her "the Joan of Arc of British prisons".

 These public vindications of innocence in high-profile cases validated Clarke's work, but she always maintained that she helped the innocent and the guilty, which she took from Christ's message "I was sick and in prison and you visited me".
 Her work was also influenced by her nationalism, with her republican sympathies being shown in her autobiography, No faith in the system (1995).
 From 1995, she was permitted to visit three category A prisoners, and although she was getting progressively blind, she continued to work.